adrianfdzm/HadoopExamples/README.md

 ##writables/Aggregation2D

-This MapReduce job aims to illustrate how to use Hadoop custom ```WritableComparable``` object inside a MapReduce job.
+This MapReduce job aims to illustrate how to use Hadoop custom ```WritableComparable``` class inside a MapReduce job.
 Map coordinates that are readed from a plain text file are seriealized into  ```PointWritable``` objects during the map tasks and passed on to the reduce tasks
 ```java
   	@Override
 	protected void map(LongWritable key, Text value, Mapper<LongWritable, Text, PointWritable, LongWritable>.Context context)